Have questions? We're here.

 Day 1: Ushuaia | Embark

-Arrive and embark in Ushuaia, Argentina, the world’s southernmost town.
-Explore the quaint city or local countryside.
-Alternatively, consider a day trip off the beaten path to the raw, natural archipelago of Tierra del Fuego.
-It's a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and boggy quagmires.
-In the afternoon, board your ship, Ocean Victory.
-Your journey begins as the captain navigates through the calms of Beagle Channel, a strait in the Tierra del Fuego Archipelago.
+Arrive in Ushuaia, Argentina - the world’s southernmost city.
+Explore this vibrant Patagonian city, or stretch your legs in the surrounding forests.
+Alternatively, consider a day trip off the beaten path into the raw nature of Tierra del Fuego.
+The island of Tierra del Fuego is a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and rich boggy wetlands.
+In the afternoon, board the vessel, waiting to welcome you in port.

 Day 10-13: South Georgia